Kendall Jenner Hangs Out With Anwar Hadid Amid Ben Simmons Split Rumors

 Kendall and @anwarhadid #kendalljenner #supermodel #kendallkylie #kardashian #kyliejenner #khloekardashian #krisjenner #kimkardashian #kourtneykardashian #justinbieber #selenagomez #gigihadid #kaiagerber #zaynmalik #caradelevingne #bellahadid #love #cute #harrystyles #onedirection #niallhoran #follow #liampayne #cute #follow4follow #throwback #tbt @kendalljenner

 As previously reported by the Inquisitr, Kendall Jenner and Ben Simmons were seen getting close all summer long.
-They were spotted at the clubs, at Khloe Kardashian’s Fourth of July party, cozying up on Ben’s birthday, and even took a vacation to Mexico together at the end of August.
+They were spotted at the clubs, at Khloe Kardashian’s Fourth of July party, cozying up on Ben’s birthday, and they even took a vacation to Mexico together at the end of August.
 However, things have seemingly changed between them.

-Sources tell Us Weekly Magazine that Kendall and Ben’s relationship is “fizzling” because of their busy schedules, and that Jenner doesn’t want to “wait around for anyone,” adding that “she knows there’s always a hot new fling waiting around the corner for her.”
+Sources tell Us Weekly Magazine that Kendall and Ben’s relationship is “fizzling” because of their busy schedules and that Jenner doesn’t want to “wait around for anyone,” adding that “she knows there’s always a hot new fling waiting around the corner for her.”

 Meanwhile, Jenner and Simmons are not completely broken up yet.
 They are said to still be in contact, but things aren’t looking good.
 “She’s definitely not set on him,” the source said of Kendall’s feelings towards the budding NBA star.